theheking/intro-to-r/content/2_datatypes.md

 - only a single class of data
     - why do we utilize data frames instead

-To form a simple matrix, we use the command as below.
+To form a simple matrix, we use the command below.

 ```
 matrix(1:9, nrow = 3, ncol = 3)

 ```

 However, when we want to fill the matrix row-wise, we can start using different arguments.
-We will use the `byrow` argument to fill the matrix row-wise using boolean T/F. This is an example of a <i>default</i> argument which means it will have an automatic value assigned, so does not need to be specified, unlike a <i>keyword</i> argument.
+We will use the `byrow` argument to fill the matrix row-wise using boolean T/F. This is an example of a <i>default</i> argument, which means it will have an automatic value assigned, so it does not need to be specified, unlike a <i>keyword</i> argument.

 ```
 x <- matrix(1:9, nrow=3, byrow=TRUE)